Crimean Bridge

 The bridge was named the Crimean Bridge after an online vote in December 2017, whilst Kerch Bridge and Reunification Bridge were the second and third most popular choices respectively.

 During the Russo-Ukrainian war, the bridge was attacked on multiple occasions.
 On 8 October 2022, an explosion occurred on the roadway leading from Russia to Crimea, causing parts of the road bridge to collapse and starting a large fire on the rail bridge.
 On 23 February 2023, the road bridge was fully reopened to traffic, and on 5 May the rail bridge was fully reopened.
-On 17 July, another explosion occurred adjacent to the road bridge, causing a section to collapse, On 12 August, the bridge was the target of a missile attack.
+On 17 July, another explosion occurred adjacent to the road bridge, causing a section to collapse.
+On 12 August, the bridge was the target of a missile attack.
 The bridge was fully reopened on 14 October.
-Another explosion occurred on 3 June 2025 near the support pillars.
+Another explosion occurred on 3 June 2025 near the support pillars, but by evening traffic returned to normal.
 Ukraine claimed responsibility for all three explosions.